Invisible-Escher/invisible-escher.github.io/src/content/posts/Snippets/Containers out on the coast.md

 [^1]: The Books, 2010, Chain of links, from the album The Way Out. https://www.youtube.com/watch?v=Yzu-phcAefA
 [^2]: The hypervisor is the supervisor of the supervisors for virtual machines. https://en.wikipedia.org/wiki/Hypervisor
 [^3]: Deca, 2013, Gabreiel Ratchet, from the album The Ocean. https://www.youtube.com/watch?v=jR4nOsAtPcg
+[^3b]: Docker-compose is used for defining and running multiple containers. https://docs.docker.com/compose/
 [^4]: A Docker container is a standalone package that includes everything needed to run an application. https://www.docker.com/resources/what-container/
 [^5]: Sidewalks and Skeletons, 2013, The End, from the album THIS IS YOUR ESCAPE. https://www.youtube.com/watch?v=l1kmNhRvpIE
 [^6]: The Great Ocean Road is an 240km stretch of road along the south-eastern coast of Australia. https://en.wikipedia.org/wiki/Great_Ocean_Road